Schema Independent Relational Learning: Framework

 Given schemas $\mR$ and $\mS$, a {\it transformation} is a (computable) function $\tau: \mI(\mR) \rightarrow \mI(\mS)$.
 For brevity, we write transformation $\tau$ as $\tau: \mR \rightarrow \mS$.
 Transformation $\tau$ is {\it invertible} iff it is total and there exists a transformation $\tau^{-1}: \mS \rightarrow \mR$ such that the composition of $\tau$ and $\tau^{-1}$ is the identity mapping on $\mI(\mR)$, that is $\tau^{-1}(\tau(I)) = I$ for $I \in \mI(\mR)$.
 The transformation $\tau^{-1}$ may or may not be total.
 We call $\tau^{-1}$ the {\it inverse} of $\tau$ and say that $\tau$ is {\it invertible}.
 If transformation $\tau$ is invertible, one can convert every instance $I\in \mI(\mR)$ to an instance $J \in \mI(\mS)$ and reconstruct $I$ from the available information in $J$.
-Schemas $\mR$ and $\mS$ are {\it information equivalent} via transformation $\tau: \mR \rightarrow \mS$ iff $\tau$ is bijective.
-Informally, if two schemas are equivalent, one can convert the databases represented using one of them to the other without losing any information.
+If $\tau: \mR \rightarrow \mS$ is {\it bijective}, schemas $\mR$ and $\mS$ are {\it information equivalent} via $\tau$.
+Informally, if two schemas are information equivalent, one can convert the databases represented using one of them to the other without losing any information.
 Hence, one can reasonably argue that equivalent schemas essentially represent the same information.
 Our definition of information equivalence between two schemas is more restricted that the ones proposed in \cite{infopreserve:hull,infopreserve:XML}.
 We assume that in order for schemas $\mR$ and $\mS$ to be information equivalent via $\tau$, $\tau^{-1}$ has to be total.
 Although more restricted, this definition is sufficient to cover the transformations discussed in this paper.
-Employing a framework that adheres to the ones used in \cite{infopreserve:hull,infopreserve:XML} is future work.